hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 The rendering system is a workflow to create renders of temporal networks.
 It consists of three stages: data manipulation, metric calculation, and visual rendering.

-Data is manipulated and cleaned into a temporal network in the form of a GEXF file.
+Data is manipulated and cleaned into a temporal network in the form of a [GEXF (Graph Exchange XML Format)](http://gexf.net/format/) file.
 Data is often collated, cleaned, and transformed into this format using spreadsheets and custom programs to parse and rearrange the data.
 Any labelling of the data is also done at this stage along with the generation of different visual layouts for the network represented as different files.
 Likewise, any global (static) metrics are calculated at this stage.
 The optional warping of a networks timeline to reduce non-events between snapshots is also done during this stage.

 Dynamic metrics are then calculated upon a single gexf network file.
 This is done using the Gephi Java Toolkit 0.8.5.
 Once snapshot duration, gap, and overall timeframe are chosen, metrics are calculated for each snapshot.
 Centrality metrics such as Degree and Betweenness can be directly calculated using the toolkit.
 KShell is calculated as the maximum K-Core value of a node via the toolkit.
 Dynamic Modularity is custom calculated with the help of the toolkit's static modularity calculation.
 These dynamic metrics are then compressed and written to a new version of the gexf network file.